Getting Started

 Use cases

-Monitoring pentests.
-See this guide to learn how to monitor pentests using h3-cli.
+• Monitoring pentests.
+Learn how to monitor pentests using h3-cli.

-Paginating results.
-See this guide to learn how to paginate through large result sets using h3-cli.
+• Paginating results.
+Learn how to paginate through large result sets using h3-cli.

 Authentication & h3-cli profiles